PostHog/posthog.com/contents/tutorials/nextjs-surveys.md

 ### Option 1: Use PostHog's prebuilt survey UI

 This is the simplest option.
-PostHog has a variety of [survey types](/docs/surveys/creating-surveys#question-type) to choose from, and will handles all the display logic and event capture for you.
+PostHog has a variety of [survey types](/docs/surveys/creating-surveys#question-type) to choose from, and handles all the display logic and event capture for you.

-To create a survey with a prebuilt UI, go to the [surveys tab](https://app.posthog.com/surveys) and click "New survey."
-Then, set up your survey with the following settings:
+To create a survey with a prebuilt UI, go to the [surveys tab](https://app.posthog.com/surveys), click "New survey," and then set up your survey with the following settings:

 1. Add a name (like `my-first-survey`).
 2. Set the display mode to `Popover`.
 3. Select the `Rating` question type.
 Set the question title to `How likely are you to recommend us to a friend?`, display type to `number` and scale to `1-10`.
 4. Leave the remaining optional properties blank (such as `Targeting` or `Thank you message`).

-Click "Save as draft" and then on the next screen click "Launch".
+5. Click "Save as draft" and then on the next screen click "Launch".

 ![Popover survey set up](../images/tutorials/nextjs-surveys/create-popover-survey.png)